African-American candidates for President of the United States

-This article is about African-American candidates for president of the United States.
-The article covers only candidates from major parties (including one who briefly left one of the major parties to run).
-In 2008, U.S. Senator Barack Obama (D-IL) was elected president of the United States.
+African-American candidates for president of the United States from major parties include U.S. Senator Barack Obama (D-IL), elected president of the United States in 2008.
 He was the first African American to win a presidential election and the first African American to serve as president of the United States.
 He was re-elected as president in 2012.
+There had been several candidates in the years before.

 19th century

 Frederick Douglass

-Frederick Douglass was invited to speak at 1888 Republican National Convention.
+Frederick Douglass was invited to speak at the 1888 Republican National Convention.
 Afterward, during the roll call vote, he received one vote, so was nominally a candidate for the presidency.
 In those years, the candidates for the position and vice presidency were chosen by state representatives voting at the nominating convention.
 Many decisions were made by negotiations between state and party leaders "behind closed doors."
 Douglass was "never a contender" for the presidency in 1888 and had previously received a roll call vote in 1848 for a minor political party's presidential nomination.

 20th century

 George Edwin Taylor

 In 1904, George Edwin Taylor was president of the National Negro Democratic League.
-Since 1890 conservative white Southern Democrats had been enacting state laws or constitutional changes that effectively disfranchised most Black voters and were imposing segregation through “Jim Crow” laws.
+Since 1890 white Southern Democrats had been enacting state laws or constitutional changes that effectively disfranchised most Black voters and were imposing segregation through “Jim Crow” laws.
 Northern Democrats seemed unwilling and unable to control the excesses of their Southern parties.
 The National Negro Democratic League was fractured by the debate over the issue of linking the nation's currency to silver as well as to gold.
 By 1904, Taylor was positioned to abandon the party and bureau that he had led as president for two terms.
-It was not a good time to be a Black Democrat.
 This was close to the nadir of race relations, when the number of lynchings of blacks in the South was high.
 In addition, scientific racism was gaining acceptance within the nation's intellectual and scientific community.